-The adoption of a pipelined datapath design will decrease the total time (latency) to execute a typical instruction, and therefore decrease the total time required to execute a typical sequence of instructions.
+The adoption of a pipelined datapath design will increase the total time (latency) to execute certain instructions, and but will still decrease the total time required to execute a typical sequence of instructions.

 If the statement is true, explain why.
 If the statement is false, explain why adopting a pipelined datapath does improve overall performance.